What predictive heating means and how it works

 Example: water heater

-When should you use predictive control?
+When should you use predictive heating?

 - Comfort-critical heating